Monetization

 This more individualized coaching role allows you to charge more as well.
 To determine your pricing, consider your education, years of experience, and current success in the field.
 You can also look at what other consultants charge for reference.

-Stay up to date on the latest knowledge, trends and skills in your field through courses and certifications.
+Stay up to date on the latest knowledge, trends, and skills in your field through courses and certifications.
 It’ll ensure you remain relevant and competitive in your market, demonstrating not only a passion for your expertise, but a responsibility to your clients to offer the greatest value.

 A contract is always a good idea.
 Be sure that you and your client are aligned on what to expect from the session(s) with you, any cancellation policy you might have, the cost, etc. Get it all down and ensure both parties are on the same page.

-11. License your photography
+12. License your photography

 We suggest working on the type of photography you love, because typically those photos are the best.
 But you can also research what’s currently selling the best and aim to penetrate that category with your own spin on things.
 This is a very crowded online space, so try to differentiate yourself via the quality or uniqueness of your photos.

 You don’t need to be a seasoned professional photographer to sell your photos, but there are some basic techniques to be mindful of, like framing, focus, exposure, and lighting.
-You’ll also want to be sure you’re using good equipment to produce a good quality photo.
+You’ll also want to be sure you’re using good equipment to produce a good-quality photo.
 That can be an iPhone, so long as you know how to use the features and have good editing software.

 While you should always prioritize quality over quantity, it’s important to be consistent with your photography production to keep your brand top of mind for potential buyers.
-There’s no exact math to it, but think about the accounts you follow on instagram that appear the most in your feed – they probably post pretty regularly, right?
+There’s no exact math to it, but think about the accounts you follow on Instagram that appear the most in your feed – they probably post pretty regularly, right?
 The more photos you upload to marketplaces, the more options you give potential buyers to choose from.

-12. Join affiliate programs
+13. Join affiliate programs

 Affiliate marketing is all about promoting the product or service of a brand via your own platform.
-It’s an excellent way to earn money online, if you do it right.
+It’s an excellent way to earn money online if you do it right.
 By right we mean authentically

 Your followers trust that you always share the most honest information with them, so we suggest only affiliating yourself with brands and products that you actually like and use.
 While you might be able to make extra cash promoting something, when your followers see that it wasn’t great, you’ll begin to lose them, along with other partnership opportunities.